EasyG0ing1/MacIcns/README.md

 ## How it works

-The program takes you 1024 x 1024 png file and it creates a folder where it then converts your image into the different sizes that are needed for the final `.icns` file.
+The program takes your 1024 x 1024 png file and it creates a folder where it then converts your image into the different sizes that are needed for the final `.icns` file.
 Then it calls `iconutil` to do the conversion.
 It will use the origianl name of your file but it will have `.icns` as the extension name and it will drop it into the same folder that your PNG file is in.

 Thats it!